 Onjali Q. Raúf

 Onjali launched Making Herstory following the murder of her beloved aunt, Mumtahina 'Ruma' Jannat in 2011.
-She was shortlisted for the Care2 Impact Award and Emma Humphreys Memorial Prize in 2014, The Independent’s Happy List in 2017 and the Asian Women of Achievement Awards in 2018 for her efforts in the women’s rights field.
-An alumni of the Cambridge Coexist Leadership Programme, she is also a contributor to BBC Radio 2’s Pause for Thought.
-In 2018, she published her first children's book, The Boy at the Back of the Class.
-You can read more about Onjali’s reasons for establishing Making Herstory in The Guardian, The Sun, ChangeMakers Magazine and at Acting On A Dream.
+She was shortlisted for the Emma Humphreys Memorial Prize (2014); the Asian Women of Achievement Awards (2018), and noted by BBC 100 Women (2019) for her efforts in the women’s rights field.
+An alumni of the Cambridge Senior Faith in Leadership Programme, she is also a Sunday Times bestselling children's author.
+In 2018, she published her first children's book, The Boy at the Back of the Class which went on to win the Waterstones and Blue Peter Book Awards, and in 2019, published The Star Outside My Window, a story highlighting the impact of domestic violence upon children.

 The Revd.
 Lusa Nsenga-Ngoy